estefania-tealdo/ID-renewal.FaceRecog/README.md

 ## ID-renewal:FaceRecog
 Face recognition model for the identification and biometrical authentication of portals' users.
-Mainly using OpenCV and Pretrained models
+Mainly built using OpenCV and Pretrained models